• Skip to primary navigation

 Is this salad salty?

-Yes, if you’d like to add extra ingredients, feel free to do so.
-(Though it wouldn't be "the" Royal Street Salad - it would still be really delicious.
-Some people like to add cooked chicken or shrimp to this salad.
-You can also add croutons, cucumbers, carrots, or any other veggies that your family likes.
+If you’d like to add extra ingredients, feel free to do so.
+(Though it wouldn’t be “the” Royal Street Salad – it would still be really delicious.)

 A bowl of royal street salad and a slice of buttered french bread.